carbonblack/tau-tools/remediation/MS-ADV200006/README.md

 CB Recommends following Microsofts mitigations to disable ATMFT on Windows 8.1 and below using either the rename or registry method provided by Microsoft.

+### Mitigation Impact

+From Microsoft

+> "Applications that rely on embedded font technology will not display
+> properly.
+Disabling ATMFD.DLL could cause certain applications to stop working
+> properly if they use OpenType fonts.
+Microsoft Windows does not release any
+> OpenType fonts natively.
+However, third-party applications could install them
+> and they could be affected by this change."

 ### Identification and Mitigation of affected systems